The Great Pretender

-"The Great Pretender" is a popular song recorded by The Platters, with Tony Williams on lead vocals, and released as a single in November 1955.
-The words and music were written by Buck Ram, the Platters' manager and producer who was a successful songwriter before moving into producing and management.
+"The Great Pretender" is a doo-wop song recorded by American band The Platters and released in November 1955.
+It was written and composed by Buck Ram, the group's manager and producer who was earlier a successful songwriter; lead vocals are by Tony Williams.
 The song reached No. 1 on Billboard's Top 100, and No. 5 on the UK charts.

 The song has been covered by a number of singers, most notably by Freddie Mercury, whose version reached No. 4 on the UK charts.
 Sam Cooke's cover of the song is believed to have inspired Chrissie Hynde to name her band The Pretenders.
+A parody version was recorded by American radio comedian Stan Freberg in 1956.

-Platters' original
+The Platters' original version

-Buck Ram, the manager of The Platters said that he wrote the song in about 20 minutes in the washroom of the Flamingo Hotel in order to have a follow up to the success of "Only You (And You Alone)".
-Ram had boasted to Bob Shad that he had an even better song than "Only You", and when pressed by Shad on the name of the song, and Ram quickly replied "The Great Pretender".
-He said the song would be a hit even before he had written the song to go with the title.
+Buck Ram, the manager of The Platters, said that he wrote the song in about 20 minutes in the washroom of the Flamingo Hotel in order to have a follow-up to the success of "Only You (And You Alone)".
+Ram had boasted to Bob Shad that he had an even better song than "Only You", and when pressed by Shad on the name of the song, Ram quickly replied "The Great Pretender".
+He said the song would be a hit even before he had written it to go with the title.
 The song was recorded by The Platters and released in November 1955.
 Plas Johnson played tenor saxophone on the recording.
 It became the best-selling R&B song in January 1956, and reached No. 2 on the Top 100 chart on Billboard in February 1956.
 It was also the 12th best-selling singles of 1956.

-The Platters performed "The Great Pretender" and "Only You" in the 1956 musical film Rock Around the Clock., and was also in the film American Graffiti.
+The Platters performed "The Great Pretender" and "Only You" in the 1956 musical film Rock Around the Clock, and the song also featured in the film American Graffiti.

+In 2002, "The Great Pretender" by the Platters on Mercury Records was inducted into the Grammy Hall of Fame, which lists the date as 1956.